Washer

-To level the washing machine (and dryer) turn the foot in the direction that adjusts it appropriately up or down.
-Once everything is connected, turn on the water and check for leaks.
+To level the washing machine (and dryer), turn the feet in the appropriate direction to adjust them up or down.
+Once the machine is level, double-check for leaks to ensure everything is properly connected.

-Dryer
+Dryer Maintenance

 Check and adjust the dryer vent.
 Find the most direct path to the outside vent, but leave some slack so there is no strain on the hose.
 Mark the proper length and cut off the excess with a utility knife.
+Vacuum the hose, the vent on the machine, and the outdoor vent before reattaching the hose.
+Vacuum the lint screen receptacle.
+Keeping lint under control is critical both for cleanliness and for household safety.
+Clean the lint screen after every dryer cycle.
+You should have your dryer professionally disassembled and cleaned out every five years to prevent dryer fires.

-Dishwasher
+Dishwasher Maintenance

 Regularly cleaning and maintaining your dishwasher can keep it running smoothly and can provide you with spotless dishes every time you run it.